fkozemelj/Portfolio/README.md

 # Portfolio
 (Work in progress)

-A collection of small projects from various fields tied to Data Analytics, Data Science and Business Intelligence.
+A collection of projects from various fields tied to Data Analytics, Data Science and Business Intelligence.
 _________

 1) Coronavirus vaccination rates corelated with GDP per capita.
 Using linear regression in **Python** with Pandas and Sklearn as a statistical method to determine possible corelation between variables.
 [Interactive dashboard](https://public.tableau.com/views/VaccinationData_16165580396780/Dashboard1?:language=en&:display_count=y&:origin=viz_share_link) made in **Tableau** to present and analyze data.
 Vaccination dataset has been obtained from Kaggle.
 GDP per capita has been obtained from World Bank database.